 Tim Osborn (@TimOsbornClim)

-Tim is a professor of climate science at the Climatic Research Unit, within the School of Environmental Sciences at the University of East Anglia, where he has worked since 1990.
+Tim is the director of the Climatic Research Unit and a professor of climate science within the School of Environmental Sciences at the University of East Anglia, where he has worked since 1990.
 His research focuses on identifying variations in climate – observed, modelled and recorded in climate proxies – and understanding their causes, both natural and anthropogenic climate processes.
 He was a lead author on IPCC AR5, contributing to the chapters concerned with palaeoclimatic information and with the detection and attribution of climate change.

 Camille is a professor in the Marine Institute at Plymouth University where she holds the National Aquarium chair in the public understanding of oceans and human health.
 She is also an adjunct professor in the department of geology and a senior research fellow in the Environmental Science Institute at the University of Texas at Austin.
 Her research focuses on the biological impacts of anthropogenic climate change in natural systems and she is one of the world’s most highly cited academics in the field of climate change.
 She has been involved with the IPCC for more than 15 years.

 Peter is the acting director of the Met Office Hadley Centre for Climate Science and Services, one of the world’s leading climate change research centres.
 He is an expert in the detection and attribution of climate change and is a co-editor of an annual report explaining extreme weather events from a climate perspective that is published in the Bulletin of the American Meteorological Society.
 He was coordinating lead author for Chapter 10 (Detection and attribution of climate change: from global to regional) of the Working Group 1 of IPCC AR5.

 Thanks also to our volunteer comment moderators and guest contributors for their support and assistance.